 Each of the research councils has specific guidance on how to complete their application forms.
 Please visit the relevant RC site to access funding guidance.
 Some funders, e.g. the ESRC, provide good general advice on writing a grant proposal.

-Plymouth University's Research and Innovation Department has prepared the following resources to help you with your application.
+University of Plymouth Research and Innovation Department has prepared the following resources to help you with your application.

-We are currently in the process of establishing an online repository of successful research funding applications from academics at Plymouth University.
-This repository is only available to staff and students at Plymouth University (login required).
-If you would like to submit your own application for inclusion, or if you have any questions about the repository, then please contact email@example.com.
+If you would like to submit your own successful application for inclusion, or if you have any questions about the library, then please contact email@example.com.